Stackato-Apps/hello-java-mysql/README.md

-Pet Catalog Sample
+Java Mysql Sample
 =============

-This application
+This application is a simple java application that shows how to connect to a mysql service using the VCAP_SERVICES environment variable.

 Building the Application
 ------------------------